 - Looking at ways employers can deal with complaints at a local level

 - Underlining the importance of considering the context of a case.

-Our new approach to fitness to practise builds on improvements we’ve already made to the way we investigate concerns about nurses and midwives, which we believe will help us to protect the public in a fairer, more effective, proportionate and consistent way.
+Our new approach to fitness to practise builds on improvements we’ve already made to the way we investigate concerns about the people on our register, which we believe will help us to protect the public in a fairer, more effective, proportionate and consistent way.

 Alongside a focus on keeping people safe, we're committed to putting patients and families at the heart of everything we do.

-We'll treat patients and families with compassion and respect, and properly listen to and resolve concerns about nurses and midwives.
+We'll treat patients and families with compassion and respect, and properly listen to and resolve concerns about nurses, midwives and nursing associates.
 We'll provide better information and more support for patients and families, as well as a rolling programme of training and development for our employees.